mathjax/MathJax-docs/start.rst

 configure it to recognize mathematics in both TeX and MathML notation, and ask it to generate its output using MathML if the browser supports that well enough, and otherwise use HTML-with-CSS to display the mathematics.

-This is one of the most general configurations, and should suffice for most people's needs.
-Other configurations are available, however, and you can also provide additional configuration parameters to tailor one of the configurations to your needs.
-More details can be found in the :ref:`Loading and Configuring MathJax
+**Note** The ``TeX-AMS-MML_HTMLorMML`` configuration is one of the most general (and largest) configuration files, and is listed here because it will suffice for most people's needs and quickly get you started using MathJax.
+Other :ref:`combined configuration files <config-files>` are available, however, and you can also provide additional configuration parameters to tailor one of the combined configurations to your needs.

-<loading>` instructions.
+More details about the configuration process can be found in the :ref:`Loading and Configuring MathJax <loading>` instructions.

 The use of ``cdn.mathjax.org`` is governed by its `terms of service
 <http://www.mathjax.org/download/mathjax-cdn-terms-of-service/>`_, so be